Z3NTL3/Panti/README.md

 > When complete it should be released into this public github repository.

 # Technical
-Backend will web-framework Gin.
+Backend will be in web-framework Gin.
 You should use technologies like Caddy/Nginx for scaling and other things.